 Located in the Southeast of Queensland, Brisbane is an impressive modern metropolis set amongst sprawling subtropical wetlands, dense rainforests and exceptional green spaces.

-Visitors can enjoy the wonders of dozens of coastal islands, national parks, impressive parklands and vibrant nightlife spots.
+If you’re planning to go backpacking in Brisbane, you’ll be sure to enjoy the wonders of dozens of coastal islands, national parks, impressive parklands and vibrant nightlife spots.

 Brisbane’s many impressive sites and outdoor wonders are precisely why this city is a fantastic destination for backpackers and outdoor enthusiasts alike.